Skip to Content

 Good for:

-The sledgehammer may be the second most well-known hammer due to its prominence in not only construction but also in movies and advertisements as the primary smashing tool.
+The sledgehammer may be the second most well-known hammer due to its prominence in construction, movies, and advertisements as the primary smashing tool.

-According to Garage Tool Advisor, sledgehammers feature a double-blunt-ended head and a long handle to provide leverage for strong, heavy blows.
-It is used for driving in large stakes, breaking up tough materials such as concrete, and in various other demolition jobs.
+According to Garage Tool Advisor, sledgehammers feature a double-blunt-ended head and a long handle to leverage strong, heavy blows.
+It is used for driving at large stakes, breaking up tough materials such as concrete, and doing various other demolition jobs.

 For rockhounding, it can be used to break up larger, harder rocks and is a great tool to keep in the arsenal.